 Congratulations!
 This section lays out what you need to do if and after we approve your funding.
-As outlined in your funding notification letter, you have certain requirements that you must meet to continue receiving NWT CIMP support.
+There are certain requirements that you must meet to continue receiving NWT CIMP support.

 You are not alone!
 We will assign a staff member to you as a project liaison.
 This person is your direct contact to NWT CIMP.
 They will answer your questions and review your reports.
 They will also set up an informal kick-off meeting, along with mid-year check-ins.